All Episodes

 No missiles fired over Japan.

-Seems like negotiations are ongoing in a successful way or hostages are home.
+Seems like negotiations are ongoing in a successful way, or hostages are home.

-Well I I I think you're right because the president not surging as much as grinding up there's a perpetual improvement from last year because you just listed a whole bunch of substantive accomplishments that Donald Trump has done.
+There's a perpetual improvement from last year because you just listed a whole bunch of substantive accomplishments that Donald Trump has done.

-This month, the end of July, we'd polled after the immigration issue, and we'd lost four points.
+This month, the end of July, we had polled after the immigration issue, and we'd lost four points, but that's still in range to hold the House.

 Would it be a net plus or a net negative for the president to take a stand on his key promise that he made in 2016, which is to build a border wall and hold out for the money before the election?